Searching for apartments for rent in Mexico City monthly is not the same as searching for a weekend stay.

 Direct monthly booking

 Direct booking makes sense when you trust the operator and need apartment-specific answers before payment.
-It can be especially useful for 30+ night stays because you can ask about the exact desk, chair, Wi-Fi, laundry, cleaning, check-in, building rules, and quote terms.
+It can be especially useful for 30+ nights because you can ask about the exact desk, chair, Wi-Fi, laundry, cleaning, check-in, building rules, quote terms, and extension options.

 If flexibility is the central question, read flexible rental apartments in Mexico City before committing.
 If you already know your dates and want to compare StayWork inventory, use Book Direct after you have shortlisted the monthly apartment style that fits.